tdiprima/threejs-testing/docs/Draw on Image.md

 The only thing it seems to recognize as clickable, is the renderer canvas.
 Or the window or document, duh.

 When we do interact with objects, how does it work then?
 Raycasting.
-You're still adding the event listener to the document; not the mesh.
+You're still adding the event listener to the document (or renderer canvas); not the mesh.

-Here's some css anyway:
+### Here's some css anyway:

 ```css
 body { margin: 0; overflow: hidden; }